 SenseCam is a wearable camera that takes photos automatically.
 Originally conceived as a personal ‘Black Box’ accident recorder, it soon became evident that looking through images previously recorded tends to elicit quite vivid remembering of the original event.
-This exciting effect has formed the basis of a great deal of research around the world using SenseCam, the Vicon Revue and OMG Autographer (both produced for several years under license) and a number of other similar devices.
+This exciting effect has formed the basis of a great deal of research around the world: there are over 200 papers based on work using SenseCam, the Vicon Revue and OMG Autographer (both produced for several years under license).

 Highlights of the history of SenseCam, the Vicon Revue and the OMG Autographer include:

 - The special SenseCam theme issue of the American Journal of Preventive Medicine from March 2013 and the special SenseCam issue of Memory in 2011.